 Did you know that every two seconds someone in the U.S. needs blood?
 Since 1940, the American Red Cross (ARC) has collected blood donations at community centers throughout the country; and today holds about 400 blood drives each and every day.
 Every pint of blood collected has the potential to save three lives.
 On Friday August 18, 12 pints were collected, saving 36 lives.
 St. James’ Church hosts ARC blood drives on the third Friday of the even-numbered months; the next blood drive will be held on Friday December 15.
 To learn more about blood donation opportunities, visit redcrossblood.org or call (800)RED-CROSS(800-733-2767).

-Jeremiah’s Table ministers to individuals with mental illness, substance abuse issues, and intellectual disabilities.
-These individuals are often the recipients of fear, stigma, and misunderstanding, which can leave them isolated and marginalized in the community.
+Jeremiah’s Table ministers to individuals with mental illness, substance abuse issues, and intellectual disabilities – persons who are often the recipients of fear, stigma, and misunderstanding, which can leave them isolated and marginalized in the community.
 The prophet Jeremiah was bitterly rejected and an outcast in his time, unrecognized as one chosen by God to speak God’s word.
-When we know each other, the perceived sense of “otherness” can be transformed into one of fellowship and mutual kinship through Christ.
-Every other week, on Saturdays from 12:00 Noon to 2:30 pm in the Parish House, Jeremiah’s Table offers an art group.
-Jeremiah’s Table is collaboration between St. James’ Church, Friends of Loudoun Mental Health, and the Loudoun County Community Services Board Community Outreach Program.
+Once each month on selected Saturdays from 12:00 noon to 2:30 pm in the Parish House, Jeremiah’s Table offers an art group.
+Jeremiah’s Table is a collaboration between St. James’ Church, Friends of Loudoun Mental Health, and the Loudoun County Community Services Board Community Outreach Program.